inancgumus/learnrust/README.md

 I'm learning Rust, and here are my notes.

-In each program, you'll find extensive explanations about everything.
+In each program, you'll find extensive explanations.

+This will be a long journey.
+So I suggest you watching this repository for updates.

 ## Official Rust Book Studies Index